 February 25, 2025 – University of Alaska-Fairbanks with a hybrid/Zoom option

-A preliminary Best Interest Finding for a forest carbon sequestration project on state lands is scheduled to be released by Alaska Department of Natural Resources for 30-day public review and comments by March/April 2025 for a potential finding and listing with a carbon registry.
+A preliminary Best Interest Finding for a forest carbon sequestration project on state lands is scheduled to be released by Alaska Department of Natural Resources for 30-day public review and comments by May/June 2025 for a potential finding and listing with a carbon registry.

 Alaska SAF is sponsoring this one-day workshop with invited speakers on the science, management, and economics of carbon offset contracts.
 Presently there is a carbon offset project being proposed for the Tanana Valley State Forest in the boreal region.
 After individual presentations, panel discussions with speakers will take audience questions at the end of morning and afternoon sessions.